1,000+ Opportunities

 Applications will be forwarded to the Authority's Youth and Amateur Sports Committee for their individual review and consideration; the committee will make recommendations to the Board of Directors in a public meeting.
 The AZSTA Board of Directors will host a public meeting to consider the committee's recommendations and make final approval decisions for the recommended biennial grant applications.

 Q.) Who may apply for a grant?
-Applicants must be a Maricopa County agency, municipality, school district or any other incorporated public entity, (including any combination of the forgoing) or a 501(c) (3) or 501 (c) (4) non-profit organization, which has been in operation for no less than one calendar year.
+Applicants must be a Maricopa County agency, municipality, school district or any other incorporated public entity, (including any combination of the forgoing) or a 501(c) (3) or 501 (c) (4) non-profit organization, which has been in operation for no less than one year.

 Proposed projects must be within Maricopa County.
-Applicants who have previously received funding from AZSTA may apply for funds, but may not be as highly considered as others who have not received prior funding.
+Applicants who have previously received funding from AZSTA may apply for funds, but MAY NOT be as highly considered as others who have not received prior funding.
 For-profit organizations are not eligible for biennial grant awards.

 How much in funding can applicants request?
 The Authority, per A. R.